AlessandroTadei/AlessandroTadei.github.io/about.md

 permalink: /about/
 ---
 <p>
 I will get my PhD in Quantitative Investigative Psychology in early 2019.
 I am currently looking for a job as Data Scientist / Data Analyst in Europe.
-I would gladly start from a Junior position and I am ready to work hard to fulfill all the company's expectations.
+I am ready to work hard to fulfill all the company's expectations.
 </p>
 <p>
  <u>Prizes and Awards</u>